eyp/tinker-carto/README.md

 I've added several controls in order to change the map.
 They are described by themselves:

 * Theme: You can choose different themes for the map.
-* Dots color: Changes the color of the data represented.
+* Markers color: Changes the color of the circles that represent the cities.
-* Dots size: Increments or decrements the size of the dots.
+* Markers size: Increments or decrements the size of the circles.
-* Stroke color: Changes the color of the dots' border.
+* Stroke color: Changes the circles' stroke color (circle's border).
-* Stroke size: Changes the thickness of the dots' border.
+* Stroke size: Changes the thickness of the circles' stroke.
+* Search: Type the name of a city, it isn't case sensitive.
+It must be the exact name.
+Try for example _san carlos_

 When you click on a marker a popup is shown with the city's name, the country, the max and min population, and the max rank assigned in the Geo data (_feature.properties.rank_max_ property).